firefly-iii/firefly-iii.org/requested-features.md

 - Firefly III can only import CSV files.
 No MT940, HBCI, FinTS, or other formats are currently supported.
 No other formats will be supported until it is clear what the [PSD2](https://en.wikipedia.org/wiki/Payment_Services_Directive#Revised_Directive_on_Payment_Services_.28PSD2.29) will mean for financial institutions.
 - This is a bit technical, but currently the import routine cannot handle all information coming from CSV files.
 It breaks down when there are multiple entries in a CSV-line for the same thing.
 For example, there is both an IBAN and a name for the opposing account.
 This is something Firefly can't handle.
 - The ability to import YNAB will be finished once the above point is fixed.
 YNAB has very weird CSV files.
+- Firefly III will never be able to automatically import data from (insert your bank here).

 ### Implementing an API
 This is an attractive feature and would put Firefly III in the middle of a whole "eco system" of financial tools that could write to Firefly's database, through some JSON / XML / WebServices frontend.
 It's an attractive idea but a lot of work so it does not have much priority.